praekeltfoundation/contentrepo/wiki/Import-export guide for ContentPages with linked WhatsAppTemplates.md

 ### Exporting ContentPages

 **Via Admin UI:**
-1. Go to Pages list in admin
+1. Go to `ContentPages` list in admin
 2. Select pages to export
 3. Choose "Export as CSV" or "Export as XLSX"
 4. Click Go